mapculture/project1/README.md

 - If you are on macOS or Linux, enter the following commands into your terminal:

-    docker-compose build
+    1. docker-compose build
-    docker-compose up -d
+    2. docker-compose up -d

-    - (As an alternative you can run the bash script `run.sh`
+    - Note: (As an alternative you can run the bash script `run.sh`)

-- If you are on Windows, enter the following commands into Microsoft PowerShell: docker-compose build docker-compose up -d
+- If you are on Windows, enter the following commands into Microsoft PowerShell:

+    1. docker-compose build
+    2. docker-compose up -d

 4. Visit `localhost:5000` in your web browser